-Requesting member Bank of America Scope of emissions Scope 1 Allocation level Company wide Allocation level detail Emissions in metric tonnes of CO2e 0.26 Uncertainty (±%) 10 Major sources of emissions Travel by company owned vehicles and consumption of natural gas for heating our buildings and tap water Verified No Allocation method
+Requesting member Bank of America

+Scope of emissions Scope 1

+Allocation level Company wide

+Allocation level detail <not applicable=""></not>

+Emissions in metric tonnes of CO2e 13.89

+Uncertainty (±%) 10

+Major sources of emissions Travel by company owned vehicles and consumption of natural gas for heating our buildings and tap water.

+Verified No

+Allocation method Allocation based on the volume of products purchased

-Please explain how you have identified the GHG source, including major limitations to this process and
+Please explain how you have identified the GHG source, including major limitations to this process and assumptions made

 Arcadis reports its emissions at a corporate level according the Greenhouse Gas Protocol Corporate Standard using the operational control approach.
 Our Scope 1 emissions include all sources over which we have operational control.
 Scope 1 includes the emissions of our company-owned vehicles and natural gas that is used for heating our buildings.
 In the offices, we do not have available measured data available of our operations (e.g. we are part of multi-tenanted buildings), we have made assumptions based on average usage from other parts of our business.
 For example, if we lack quality natural gas data used for heating in Spain, we do not rely on data from the Netherlands due to different climates; instead we rely on other offices in the same country, neighboring country information like Italy or country average data to estimate consumption in combination with the local degree days, HDD and CDD to normalize information for the area.
 Based on previous experiences with these assumptions, where we have received measured data in a later stage, the assumptions have always been below our 10% uncertainty threshold.

-Bank of America
+Requesting member Bank of America